Paul Kurtz

 Brief Biography

 Paul Kurtz was born on 21 December 1925 in Newark, New Jersey.
+He died on October 20, 2012 in Amherst, New York.
 He received his BA from New York University in 1948, then went to Columbia University, where he earned his MA in 1949 and his PhD in philosophy in 1952.
 The title of his dissertation was “The Problems of Value Theory.”
 From 1952 to 1959, Kurtz taught at Trinity College in Connecticut.
 He then was a professor of philosophy at Union College in New York State from 1961 to 1965, and during that time he also was a visiting lecturer at the New School for Social Research.
 In 1965 Kurtz became professor of philosophy at the State University of New York at Buffalo, and taught there until retiring in 1991.
-He founded a publishing company, Prometheus Books, in 1969 in Amherst, New York.
-He remains President of Prometheus Books, and has added many other responsibilities during his career.
-Kurtz is a fellow of the American Association for the Advancement of Science since 1992, and had authored or edited over forty books and many hundreds of articles.
+Kurtz was a fellow of the American Association for the Advancement of Science since 1992.
+He authored or edited over forty books and many hundreds of articles.

-Kurtz has argued for a comprehensive philosophy of secular humanism in his many books.
-Long involved with the American Humanist Association, he contributed to the composition of the Humanist Manifesto II with Edwin Wilson in 1973.
+Kurtz argued for a comprehensive philosophy of secular humanism in his many books.
+Long involved with the American Humanist Association, he co-authored the Humanist Manifesto II with Edwin Wilson in 1973.
 Humanist principles such as grounding morality in human happiness and not supernatural revelation, and demanding respect for individual liberty, support an active democratic culture that encourages free participation by all citizens.
-Humanistic ethics in Kurtz’s hands takes a broadly utilitarian concern for the long-term welfare of all people, but restricts this utilitarianism by appeal to basic liberty rights and adds a communitarian respect for social groups.
+Humanistic ethics in Kurtz’s hands takes a broadly utilitarian concern for the long-term welfare of all people, but delimits this utilitarianism by appeal to basic liberty rights, a cosmopolitan outlook on the urgency for global peaceful cooperation, and adds a communitarian respect for socio-cultural groups.

 Books about Paul Kurtz include Toward a New Enlightenment: The Philosophy of Paul Kurtz (Transaction, 1994), and Promethean Love: Paul Kurtz and the Humanistic Perspective on Love (Cambridge Scholars Press, 2006).